Neptune Island shark diving is one of the 4 top spots in the world for great white sharks

 Between the months of May to October each year is the time when the seal pups are beginning to venture away from the safety of the islands.
 These growing seals are learning to hunt for food themselves.

-Time of year with the largest number of great white sharks
+What is the time of year with the largest number of great white sharks around Neptune Island

 The larger female great white sharks tend to arrive to the Neptune Islands from May to July, but it is between July to October when the most sharks are recorded.